 Pay parking at the Fort Worth school district’s Farrington Field is already in place on Thursday, Friday and Saturday nights.
 Under a new agreement, 400 spaces of free parking will be available 24 hours a day beginning in early August.
 This effort is funded by the West Seventh Restaurant and Bar Association.

-The city plans to install up to 250 parking meters in July in and near the West Seventh Urban Village core.
+The city is installing up to 250 parking meters in July in and near the West Seventh Urban Village core.
 Parking fees will be in effect from 10 a.m.-10 p.m.
 The meters are expected to pay for themselves in the first year of operation.

 The Dash circulator bus

-Beginning in March 2019, five electric buses, called The Dash, will operate from 10 a.m.-10 p.m. weekdays and until 12:30 a.m. on weekends.
-The route will link Currie Street to downtown destinations and the Intermodal Transportation Center.
+Beginning in spring 2019, an electric bus circulator, called The Dash, with proposed hours of 10 a.m.-10 p.m. weekdays and until 12:30 a.m. on Thursday, Friday and Saturday, will begin operations.
+The route will link Currie Street to downtown destinations, the Intermodal Transportation Center and the Cultural District.

 Annual operating cost is placed at $1.4 million.
 Trinity Metro will fund 75 percent, and the City of Fort Worth has committed $150,000 per year for three years.

 Additional Fort Worth Police officers will be assigned to the West Division for a four-month trial, from May through August 2018, to assist in the West Seventh area.
-In addition, a police substation will open at the nearby Montgomery Plaza in June.
+In addition, a police substation will open at the nearby Montgomery Plaza.